 Although Spafford sold people into bondage, he apparently saw no conflict between that endeavor and helping to support the church.
 Thus, in 1753, he was listed as a manager of the lottery to raise money to build a steeple onto the Second Presbyterian Church in Arch Street.
 William’s brother George, also a sea captain and merchant, was another lottery manager.
 (Another sea captain, John Spafford, was probably another brother.)
 The completed steeple was almost has high as that of Christ Church, but George Spafford never got to see it since he died in 1754.

-In 1755, it was mentioned in a newspaper ad that William Spafford, now in his sixties, was living in Society Hill.
-Ten years earlier, he had purchased a lot of ground nearby (“on the hill”) at the corner of Front and Shippen (now Bainbridge) Streets.
+In 1755, it was mentioned in a newspaper ad that William Spafford, now in his sixties, was living on Front Street in Society Hill.
+Ten years earlier, he had purchased a lot of ground “on the hill” at the corner of Front and Shippen (now Bainbridge) Streets.
 According to an insurance report, Spafford’s elegant townhouse was constructed there by 1762, if not earlier.
 By 1764, Spafford had died.

 Finally, a newspaper notice of June 2, 1768, indicated that the Passyunk Road rope-works property of William Spafford, deceased, was to be auctioned off by the sheriff.
 The property tax roles of 1769 list a Widow Spafford as living in Southwark, with one servant and one cow.
 Quite likely, Rebecca Spafford still resided in the townhouse at Front and Shippen Streets.
 In 1900, the ground floor was altered to accommodate a tavern.